bran2miz/game-of-greed/README.md

   - E.g. `tests/version_1/quitter.sim.txt`
 - These simulation files are used in concert with `tests/flo.py` to examine actual vs. expected output.

+---

+### Lab 08

+- Application should implement features from versions 1 and 2
+- Should handle setting aside scoring dice and continuing turn with remaining dice.
+- Should handle when cheating occurs.
+  - Or just typos.
+  - E.g. roll = [1,3,5,2] and user selects 1, 1, 1, 1, 1, 1
+- Should allow user to continue rolling with 6 new dice when all dice have scored in current turn.
+- Handle zilch
+  - No points for round, and round is over

+---

+### Lab 09

+- Create an AI Bot to play Game of Greed
+  - The only method available for use from Game class is play.
+  - All static methods of GameLogic class are available.
+  - All other interactions with game can take place ONLY via the I/O features of the game.
+    - In other words, via injectable print and input functionality.
+    - It is FORBIDDEN to inject a custom roller function into Game class.
+- Copy bots.py to your project.
+  - Place it at root of project, at same level as pyproject.toml
+- Your Bot class should be added to bots.py file with name of your choosing replacing YourBot.
+  - NOTE the code for BaseBot class is supplied for reference, but your custom code will be in the overridden _roll_bank_or_quit and _enter_dice methods.
+- User should be able to see your bot play by executing bots.py from terminal.
+- Application should implement features from previous classes

+The goal is to beat Nervous Nellie - A reference bot that banks on the first roll every time.

+---

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
 Python, Poetry,